slgraff/2016--April--iOS/01--Great-Scott/README.md

 * [ ] Complete the repo-related tasks for your weekly journal (see below).
 * [ ] Commit and push your Counter app prework to your TIY-Assignments folder.
 * [ ] Begin research on The Right Mindset.
-* [ ] Complete either an outline or (very) rough draft of your essay and place in your journal repo.
+* [ ] Complete either an outline or (very) rough draft of your essay and place in your journal repo's wiki.
 * [ ] Work on your first set of Coding Kata exercises.
 ```
 ### Journal, Week One: The Right Mindset